 District 2 County Commissioner: Okmulgee County Budget Board will be more involved as a group to create a county-wide control system.
-In addition, we will implement a county-wide Disaster Recovery Plan and ensure that each elected official implement a plan as well.
+In addition, we will implement a county-wide disaster recovery plan and ensure that each elected official implement a plan as well.

 District 3 County Commissioner: County Commissioners, along with other office heads, will be working with our emergency management director to design and implement a County-Wide Disaster Recovery Plan.
+Additionally, we will work to create and implement county-wide controls regarding control environment, risk assessment, information and communication, and monitoring.